Randomized Black-Box PIT for Small Depth +-Regular Non-commutative Circuits: Black-Box PIT for Circuits

-Let Then we can express $\hat{f}$ as: The output of the substitution automaton $\mathcal{A}$ on the polynomial $f$ is given by: This is stated in the following claim.
+The output of the substitution automaton $\mathcal{A}$ on the polynomial $f$ is given by: This is stated in the following claim.
 The proof can be found in Appendix \ref{step1-proofs}. \begin{claim} Let $f$ be a homogeneous n.c. polynomial computed by a $\Sigma\Pi^*\Sigma\Pi^*\Sigma$ circuit of size $s$.
-Then, the output $f'\in\F[Y \sqcup Z]\angle \xi$ of the substitution automaton $\mathcal{A}$ on the polynomial $f$ can expressed as $f'= \hat{f} +F.$ \end{claim}
+Then, the output $f'\in\F[Y \sqcup Z]\angle \xi$ of the substitution automaton $\mathcal{A}$ on the polynomial $f$ can expressed as $f'= \hat{f} +F,$ where $\hat{f}$ be the structured and spurious part as defined in Equation \ref{f-hat-defn} and $F$ be the spurious part as defined in Equation \ref{F-poly-defn}.